hinderss/ApproveOrRejectBot/README.md

 - `/start` - Initiate interaction with ApproveOrRejectBot.
 - `/stat` - View your document submission statistics.
 Users can see the number of documents submitted and approved.
-- `/adminstat` - View admin-specific statistics.
+- `/adminstat` - {admin command} View admin-specific statistics.
 Administrators can see overall statistics for each user, including the number of documents reviewed and the number of approvals.
+- `/vipe` - {admin command} Reset the statistics for users.
 - `/lang` - Change the language of the bot interface.
+- `/help` - Get a list of available commands and usage instructions.

 ## Installation